VisarDomi/content-enhancer/README.md

-There's now an iOS app (Aidoku) that is better than this script: https://github.com/Aidoku/Aidoku
+There's now an iOS app ([Aidoku](https://github.com/Aidoku/Aidoku)) that is better than this script.

-Read this documentation with interactive videos: [https://visardomi.github.io/content-enhancer/](https://visardomi.github.io/content-enhancer/)
+---

 # content-enhancer
 ## What does the script do?